-The class teacher treats each child fairly and enforces the classroom code consistently.
+The class teacher treats each child fairly and enforces the classroom / school code consistently.
 The teacher treats all children in their class with respect and understanding.

 If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
-However, if misbehaviour continues, the class teacher seeks help and advice from the head teacher or deputy head teacher.
+However, if misbehaviour continues, the class teacher seeks help and advice from the head teacher or deputy head teacher, this will also involve the parent/carer to work in partnership to improve behaviour.

 The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the education social worker or LA behaviour support service.
+The class teacher may liaise with the SENDCos and also seek to work closely with parents/carers to positively support a child's behaviour.
 The class teacher reports to parents about the progress of each child in their class, in line with the whole-school policy.
-The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.